Why proactive financial planning matters

-If you're like most people, chances are you will only seek financial advice when there is a specific need in your life.
-This is often triggered by an event or a change in your circumstances such as receiving a redundancy, an inheritance, going through a separation, deteriorating health or perhaps the realisation that retirement is just around the corner.
+If you're like most people, chances are you will only seek financial advice when a specific need arises.
+This is often triggered by an event or a change in your circumstances, such as receiving a redundancy or an inheritance, going through a separation, or the realisation that retirement is just around the corner.

-Let's look at some of the many reasons why taking a proactive approach to your finances sooner rather than later will put you in a much better position to achieve your lifestyle goals:
+Let's look at some of the reasons why taking a proactive approach to your finances is beneficial.

 Understanding and writing down your short, medium and long-term goals is an important first step in helping you focus on achieving them.
 Consider for example, the lure of a holiday or a new car.
 It's likely you will make changes to your spending habits to allow you to achieve these purchases.
 Without having these goals in place, you may not necessarily accumulate the necessary funds.

 When it comes to more significant expenses such as owning your own home or having enough money to live comfortably in retirement, these goals take time and often decades to achieve.
-Without starting early enough with the right plan, you may in fact run out of time and never achieve them.
-Ask yourself - will you be happy to settle for less if the numbers don't stack up for you simply because you left planning too late?
+Without a smart financial plan in place, you could find yourself struggling to meet your goals.

-It goes without saying that health is your most important asset; it allows you to care and provide for yourself and your family.
-If you were unable to work, required full time care or weren't around anymore, would your family be able to maintain the lifestyle you intended for them?
+Your health is your most important asset: it allows you to care and provide for yourself and your family.
+If you were unable to work, required full-time care or weren't around anymore, would your family be able to maintain the lifestyle you intended for them?
 Could they afford to keep the family home?
 Would your children still be able to have the same education?

-A person who reactively seeks advice when they experience the death of a spouse, or when they are diagnosed with an illness, can find themselves at a significant financial disadvantage if adequate insurance cover isn't already in place.
-While we can't prevent disaster, we can certainly protect ourselves and our loved ones by insuring against it.
+A person who only seeks advice when they experience the death of a spouse, or when they are diagnosed with an illness, can find themselves at a significant financial disadvantage if adequate insurance cover isn't already in place.

-You don't have to do the numbers to understand which of the two examples will have the better outcome.
-This may sound like common sense, but it is amazing how many people do not take advantage of such a relatively straight forward and effective strategy.
+It’s clear which of the two scenarios would be likelier to have a better outcome.
 The difference between these examples might be the reason why you can't afford to retire at age 60, or why you can't achieve your desired lifestyle in retirement.
 This may sound like commonsense, but many people don’t take the most tax-effective approach to saving and investing.

-Unfortunately there is no crystal ball with all the answers.
-However, taking a proactive approach with your finances and obtaining the right advice earlier rather than later will put you in a better position to achieve the things that are important to you.
+Unfortunately there is no one-size-fits-all approach to financial planning.
+However, taking a proactive approach with your finances and obtaining the right advice early on will put you in a better position to achieve your goals.